HeavyMedl/heavymedl.github.io/public/cv.md

 ~ July 2019 - April 2020

 - Delivered Vue applications and UI components for REI's Adventures property.
-- My team and I rewrote the REI Adventures property with Vue
+- Using UX deliverables from Figma, my team and I redesigned the REI Adventures property with Vue.
 - Decommissioned overlapping frameworks
 - Followed a standard SDLC using agile methodologies and ceremonies
-- Interfaced with UX designers, product and program managers, business analysts, and business stakeholders
+- Collaborated with UX designers, product and program managers, business analysts, and business stakeholders
 - Rotating on-call responsibilities

 <!-- Page break for PDF -->